 Naturally, Bethesda fans are psyched.
 It doesn't even matter that Starfield remains mostly a mystery.
 It's apparently a 'bit more hardcore of a role-playing game,' which is really saying something after Skyrim.
 As Bethesda releases bytes of news here and there, the available information pieces together into a more cohesive picture of the story and gameplay.

-Here’s everything you need to know about Starfield, including all recent news and leaks.
+Here’s everything you need to know about Starfield, including all recent news, videos and leaks.